evidlabel/labtyp/template/main.typ

-#import "../lib.typ": lablist, lab, mset
+#import "@preview/labtyp:0.1.0": lablist, lab, mset
-// Set document metadata

 #mset(values: (
   title: "The title of the document",